-- 4.3.6.
-Competitive Informal Bid Process.
-The District shall invite informal bids as provided in California Public Contracting Code (§22034).
-Notice to contractors inviting informal bids shall describe the project in general terms and how to obtain more detailed information about the project and state the time and place for the submission of bids electronically or by mail.
-Distribution of the notice to contractors inviting informal bids shall be provided in accordance with either or both of the following methods: - The notice inviting informal bids shall be sent electronically at least 15 calendar days before the bids are due.
-Distribution of the notice must include the construction trade journals as specified for San Mateo County by the California Uniform Construction Cost Accounting Commission as provided in California Public Contracting Code (§22036). - 2.
-If the District develops and maintains a list of qualified contractors identified according to categories of work as set forth in this policy, all contractors on the list for the category of work being bid shall be mailed, faxed, or emailed a notice inviting informal bids unless the product or service is proprietary.
-All mailing of notices to contractors pursuant to this subdivision shall be completed not less than 10 calendar days before bids are due.
+4.3.4.
+Competitive Formal Bid Process.
+The District shall invite formal bids as provided in California Public Contracting Code (§22037).
+Notice to contractors inviting formal bids shall state the time and place which may be a virtual meeting space for the opening of sealed bids received either by mail or electronically and distinctly describe the project.
+This description typically includes plans and/or specifications describing the goods or services to be provided and the requirements for submission of complete bids.
+The notice shall be sent electronically at least 15 calendar days before the date of opening the bids.
+Distribution of the notice must include the construction trade journals as specified for San Mateo County by the California Uniform Construction Cost Accounting Commission as provided in California Public Contracting Code (§22036).
+Notice shall be published at least 14 calendar days before the date of opening the bids in a general circulation newspaper.
+Notice may also be distributed through digital distribution networks, the District web site, other construction trade journals, and other means the District deems appropriate.